Jill Becker: Awards and honors

 2016- She received the Ting-Kai Li Lecture Award from the Research Society on Alcoholism.
 In 2019, she was invited to deliver the Neal Miller Distinguished Lecture by the American Psychological Association.

 2020- Becker was awarded the Health Education Visionary Award from the Society for Woman's Health Research (SWHR), Becker was honored for her award at the health of woman at SWHR's Annual Awards Dinner on October 22, 2020.
 The awards celebrate women who have advanced woman's health throughout their careers.

 2021- Becker was awarded the Bernice Grafstein Award for Outstanding Accomplishments in Mentoring.
 The award is given in recognition of the leaders who have aided the earl careers of women neuroscientists and eased their retention in the field.

 2022- Becker received the Distinguished Faculty Achievement Award by The University of Michigan for having consistently demonstrated outstanding achievements in her areas of research.

-Significant Contributors
+Significant contributors

-Jill B. Becker and Michele L. McClellan has also collaborated on several papers.
-Their work followed by studies on examining sex differences in addiction and their psychological, sociocultural and biological links.
+Jill B. Becker and Michele L. McClellan have also collaborated on several papers.
+Their work followed up studies examining sex differences in addiction and their psychological, sociocultural and biological links.
 Key publications include: